For information on the regulatory history of the Botany Groundwater Cleanup Project see Project Background.

 - Community consultation;

-- Assessment of risk to human health and the environment (using the data from the monitoring programs for groundwater and surface water as well as from additional monitoring programs for air and other environmental media); and
+- Assessment of risk to human health and the environment.
+(This includes additional monitoring programs for relevant environmental media); and

 - Reporting requirements.